-The EVEN BS curriculum requires 9 credit hours of technical electives.
-One of the technical elective courses (3 credit hours) may be a lower division (1000-, 2000-level) "environmetal" science course (e.g., biology, geology, geography) that serves as a prerequisite for a later upper-division technical elective or Option course.
-The remaining technical elective courses (6 credit hours) must be taken at the 3000-level and above in engineering, mathematics, and natural sciences.
-These courses must have substantially different content than EVEN required courses.
-Exceptions to these rules will be considered by petition to the Environmental Engineering faculty.
-Graduate courses (5000-level and above) may also be taken as technical electives; admission to graduate courses requires the consent of the instructor.
+One of the technical elective courses (3 credit hours) may be a lower division (1000-, 2000-level) course.
+The remaining technical elective courses must be taken at the 3000-level and above.
+Both undergraduate and graduate courses (5000-level and above) may be taken as technical electives; admission to graduate courses requires the consent of the instructor.